Skip to content

 • Added verbose mode (--verbose or -v) with log levels info, warning and error.

-• This adds support for extracting DateTime from JXL (JPEG XL), ARW, RAW, DNG, CRW, CR3, NRW, NEF and RAF files
+• The move to exif_reader adds support for extracting DateTime from JXL (JPEG XL), ARW, RAW, DNG, CRW, CR3, NRW, NEF and RAF files, and video formats like MOV, MP4, etc.

-• ffprobe needs to be in $PATH variable.
+• Exiftool needs to be in $PATH variable or in the same folder as the running binary.
 If not, that's okay.
-But if you have ffprobe locally, Google Photos Takeout Helper now supports reading CreatedDateTime EXIF data from a variety of video file formats.
+Then we fall back to exif_reader.
+But if you have ExifTool locally, Google Photos Takeout Helper now supports reading CreatedDateTime EXIF data for almost all media formats.

 Previous fixes and improvement (from 3.4.3-wacheee to 4.0.0-wacheee)